How does the drug interact with Dericip Retard 150 mg Tablet:

 How to manage the interaction:

-Although Carvedilol and Dericip Retard 150 mg Tablet can result in an interaction, it can be taken if a doctor has advised it.
-However, if you experience vomiting, restlessness, palpitations, or difficulty breathing, contact a doctor immediately.
+Although taking timolol and Dericip Retard 150 mg Tablet together can possibly result in an interaction, it can be taken if your doctor has advised it.
+However, if you experience symptoms such as nausea, vomiting, insomnia, tremors, restlessness, uneven heartbeats, or difficulty breathing, contact your doctor immediately.
 Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Dericip Retard 150 mg Tablet: